arskom/spyne/doc/source/manual/highlevel.rst

     you define events and hooks like ServiceBase does, so you can do more general, application-wide customizations like exception management.

-    * **Namespaces**: You might know that rpclib is a generalized version of a soap library.
-So some artifacts of the Xml world creep off from here and there inevitably.
+    ..
+NOTE:: You might know that rpclib is a generalized version of a soap library.
+So inevitably, some artifacts of the Soap world creep in from here and there .

         So, namespaces are another artifact of the Xml world.
 There are varying opinions about the usefulness of the concept of the namespaces in Xml, but we